GRACE President Kimberly Desotell

 Mrs. Desotell served as the Director of Development at the University of Wisconsin-Green Bay before joining GRACE.
 Her background in education includes experience as a grade school teacher, a principal, a technology and training specialist, consultant and administrator.

-Kim holds a Master of Science from Cardinal Stritch University in Administration and Instructional Leadership.
-Her undergraduate degree is from St. Mary’s College-Notre Dame, IN where she received a Bachelor of Arts in Education and a minor in Biology.
+She holds a Master of Science from Cardinal Stritch University in Administration and Instructional Leadership.
+Her undergraduate degree is from St. Mary’s College-Notre Dame, Ind., where she received a Bachelor of Arts in Education and a minor in Biology.

 The Desotell family lives in Allouez and are active members at St. John the Evangelist Catholic Parish in Green Bay.
 They have three children – two in college and one who attends Notre Dame Academy.